 In searching for a new blowing agent, polyisocyanurate insulation producers went back to the list of desirable blowing agent characteristics developed for the first transition from CFCs to HCFCs.
 They decided to add another attribute—a low global-warming potential.
 Recognizing the growing worldwide concern about climate change, polyisocyanurate insulation producers did not want to be in the position of successfully eliminating the use of a chemical that was tied to ozone layer depletion only to face new potential regulation of global-warming substances.

 With the assistance of their chemical suppliers, polyisocyanurate producers looked to the use of hydrocarbons.
 Several European polyurethane producers had successfully used hydrocarbons, and the potential for their use in polyisocyanurate insulation was explored.
 Once formulation work began, extensive physical property and fire testing was conducted.
 The first test roof with hydrocarbon-blown polyisocyanurate was installed in 1995.
 Continued assessment confirmed pentane was the most suitable candidate as a replacement for HCFC-141b.
-Polyisocyanurate produced with hydrocarbons continue to have Class 1 Approval from FM and approval from Underwriters Laboratories Inc. and for direct-to-steel deck applications.
+Polyisocyanurate produced with hydrocarbons continue to have Class 1 Approval from FM for direct-to-steel deck applications.
 PIMA also reports there has been extensive use of hydrocarbon-blown polyisocyanurate in Europe during the same period with similar results.

 After facing two blowing agent transitions in just nine years, the polyisocyanurate industry has reached its goal of producing a thermally efficient insulation that uses a blowing agent with zero ozone-depletion potential and negligible global-warming potential and has been well-received by roofing contractors.
 The industry does not expect to be subjected to new blowing regulations in the foreseeable future.